One of the most common reasons why ergonomics is ignored, is that we often confuse the symptoms it causes, with other conditions.

 These are debilitating, painful conditions affecting muscles, tendons, tendon sheaths and nerves.
 One of the most oft-cited MSDs is carpal tunnel syndrome (CTS), a condition in which a nerve within a specific passageway in the wrist is pinched, causing an array of symptoms ranging from unpleasant to painful.
 These include numbness, tingling and sharp pain.
 In serious cases, CTS can affect mobility and even cause partial paralysis.
 Another common MSD is tendonitis: the inflammation or irritation of tendons, often caused by incorrect posture.
 Tendonitis tends to occur in injury-prone areas like the wrists, kneecap, elbow and wrist.
 A closely related injury is bursitis: the inflammation of the bursa (a sac-like cavity between the bone and tendon, or skin and bone).
 Bursitis can cause pain and swelling in the knee, elbow or shoulder.
 It is tends to arise from frequent kneeling, repetitive movements of the shoulder and pressure to the elbow.

-Poor ergonomics can affect you in ways you least expect; merely sitting or standing for long periods of time, for instance, can cause cumulative trauma, as can adopting the wrong posture while working on your computer.
+Poor ergonomics can affect you in ways you least expect; merely sitting hunched over a computer or laptop or standing for long periods of time, for instance, can cause cumulative trauma.
+Adopting a compensatory posture while working on your computer, can create headaches, eye strain and neck, back and arm issues.

 Poor ergonomics can cause headaches & migraines:

-Working for too many hours with the wrong lighting can cause headaches; if the light on your computer screen or in the room itself is too bright or dim, it can also cause everything from itching, burning and fatigue in the eyes to seemingly unrelated symptoms like indigestion, nausea and even blurred or double vision.
+Working for too many hours in a ‘forward-head’ position or with too low or glaring lighting can cause headaches.
+If the light on your computer screen or in the room itself is too bright or dim, it can also cause everything from itching, burning and fatigue in the eyes to seemingly unrelated symptoms like indigestion, nausea and even blurred or double vision.

 Our director, Irene Diamond, RT can be of great help in this sense because her trained eye and keen sense of awareness enable her to pinpoint occurrences the general public isn’t able to identify.